 As Italian drivers go these are amongst the best and with the cities being small there is not the complete car chaos that you find in the bigger car congested cities like Rome and Milan let alone the driving nightmare that is Naples.

 Most of the big car rental companies offer good deals – companies like Hertz, Sixt and Maggiore all have good reputations.
-Personally, I tend to use Auto Europe and find they have the best rental rates in Europe.
+Personally, when I travel I generally use Auto Europe - they seem to have the best rental rates in Europe.

 A good idea is